f5devcentral/f5-agility-labs-containers/docs/class5/module3/lab3.rst

 Next, click on the rule name listed under the **Rules** section of the policy page to view the rule page for the selected rule:

+.. warning:: Due to the version of TMOS used in this lab you will not see the correct "hostname" due to a GUI issue.

 .. image:: /_static/class5/module3/bigip01-route-rule.png
     :align: center